knorrena/IndustrialDataScience/content/1-Projects.md

 ## Thought Leadership and Data Product Invention, Planning, and Deployment
 Clients: Northern Miner, Mining Intelligence, CostMine
-Objective: Combine CostMine and Mining Intelligence data, invent new products, and migrate the products and users to a cloud based solution
+Objective: Combine CostMine and Mining Intelligence data, invent new products, and migrate the products and users to a cloud based solution.

 The Northern Miner started publication in 1915, and every week it publishes mining industry news, and data insights.
 The scope of the data includes